Gold Runner: Transfer to local control

 Expansion of the service would stagnate after 2002, and 10 years later, frustrated by what was perceived to be Caltrans' slow response to regional concerns, local leaders pushed lawmakers to allow local control of the San Joaquins service.

 On September 29, 2012, Governor Jerry Brown signed Assembly Bill 1779, which enabled regional government agencies to form the San Joaquin Joint Powers Authority (SJJPA) to assume administration and management of the route, while the state of California would continue to fund operations.
 Under the joint powers authority model, the service would be governed by a board composed of eight elected officials, appointed by an agency in each of the counties the train travels through.
 The governance structure was modeled after the Capitol Corridor Joint Powers Authority, which has been operating the Capitol Corridor regional train in Northern California since 1998.

 The first SJJPA board meeting was held on March 22, 2013, to begin planning for the shift in control.
 In that time, the SJJPA board contracted with the San Joaquin Regional Rail Commission to provide day-to-day management of the service and contracted with Amtrak to continue to operate the service and maintain the rolling stock (locomotives and passenger cars).
 Control of the San Joaquins shifted from Caltrans to the SJJPA on July 1, 2015.

 A fifth Oakland–Bakersfield round trip was added to the service on June 20, 2016, the first expansion of the service in more than 14 years.

 Two years later, the SJJPA established an early-morning "Morning Express Service" between Fresno and Sacramento, allowing same-day trips to the state capitol for the first time, was expected to result in increased ridership from business travelers.
 The change was criticized by Bakersfield-area officials, because it required ending the last southbound train of the day in Fresno, reducing daily service to Bakersfield by one daily round trip.
 The service began on May 7, 2018, but proved to be unpopular, with ridership counts showing an average of just 50 people on the train, compared to 130 with the old timetable.
 The "Morning Express Service" was eliminated one year later on May 6, 2019, and trains were reverted to their previous schedule.

 Sacramento service was discontinued and one round-trip to Oakland was cancelled on March 25, 2020, amid the COVID-19 pandemic.
 The cancelled Oakland trip was restored on June 28, 2021, and one Sacramento round trip was restored on October 18, 2021.
-As of March 2025, the SJJPA anticipates restoring the second Sacramento round-trip by Fall 2025.
+The second Sacramento round trip was restored on December 8, 2025, returning the Gold Runner to the pre-pandemic schedule.